The climate in SwitzerlandAverage daytime and nighttime temperatures

 › Duration of daylight and sunshine in Switzerland

-Temperature records of the last 72 yearsThe hottest temperature measured from 1949 to October 2020 was reported by the Geneve Airp weather station.
+Temperature records of the last 72 yearsThe hottest temperature measured from 1949 to June 2021 was reported by the Geneve Airp weather station.
 In July 2015 the record temperature of 39.7 °C was reported here.
-The hottest summer from July to September, based on all 9 weather stations in Switzerland below 2490 metres altitude, was recorded in 1949 with an average temperature of 20.5 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
-Normally, this value is 17.4 degrees Celsius.
+The hottest summer from July to September, based on all 8 weather stations in Switzerland below 2490 metres altitude, was recorded in 1949 with an average temperature of 20.5 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
+Normally, this value is 18.4 degrees Celsius.

 Long-term development of temperatures from 1950 - 2020In contrast to single record values, a long-term development cannot simply be brought about by all weather stations in the country.
 Both the number and the locations are constantly changing.
 A simply calculated average value would give a falsified result.
 If several measuring stations in particularly cold mountain or coastal regions are added in one year, the average would already decrease as a result of this alone.
 If a station fails during the summer or winter months, it does not provide any values and falsifies the average again.
 The subsequent long-term development was therefore reduced to only 1 measuring points in order to have actually comparable data over as long a period as possible.

-In the years 1950 to 2019 there were only these 1 weather stations in the whole country, which reported continuous temperature values (Zuerich Fluntern).
+In the years 1950 to 2020 there were only these 1 weather stations in the whole country, which reported continuous temperature values (Zuerich Fluntern).
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
 The hottest month in this entire period was 2003 with 22.7 °C. 1956 was the coldest month with an average temperature of -8.7 °C.

-The average annual temperature was about 9.1 °C in the years after 1950 and about 10.5 °C in the last years before 2019.
-So in less than 70 years it has increased by about 1.4 °C. This trend only applies to the selected 1 weather stations in Switzerland.
-A considerably more comprehensive evaluation of the global warming
+The average annual temperature was about 9.1 °C in the years after 1950 and about 10.5 °C in the last years before 2020.
+So in less than 71 years it has increased by about 1.5 °C. This trend only applies to the selected 1 weather stations in Switzerland.
+A considerably more comprehensive evaluation of the global warming has been provided separately.

 More detailed information on global warming with a view by continent can also be found on our topic page on climate change.
 Data basis: German Weather Service, individual values averaged and supplemented by own elements.